 A firefighter's first year of service requires a considerable investment of time, typically 60-80 hours per month including training and calls.
 Within the first year, all members complete Firefighter I, Firefighter II and Hazardous Materials Operational certification.
 Training is provided by the West Suburban Fire Academy program.
 View the academy schedule outline to gauge time dedication and availability.

 Beyond initial training requirements, all firefighters participate in continuing education, which includes mandatory and additional training opportunities.
-Regular department trainings are offered on the second and fourth Wednesday evenings and the second and fourth Thursday mornings each month.
+Regular department training is offered Tuesday mornings, Tuesday nights and Wednesday nights.
 Training is also offered during Duty Crew shifts.

 Additional training opportunities are available at sectional, state and national schools, as well as at local technical and community colleges.
 All members are encouraged to maintain and improve knowledge and skill levels throughout their career.